 The results presented in Sections Five and Six challenge the idea that the link between ethnic identity lies in the failure of ethnic groups to cooperate.
-Instead, they suggest that certain socially and politically powerful ethnic groups are better able than others to obtain services for their communities than others, whether because of their coethnic links to higher level political actors or the generally stronger social position of group members.
+Instead, they suggest that certain politically powerful ethnic groups are better able than others to obtain services for their communities than others, whether because of their coethnic links to higher-level political actors or the generally stronger social position of group members.
 While these results suggest a different mechanism from that outlined in the diversity literature, they are consistent with the data from much of this literature, due to the collinearity between the presence of powerful groups and standard diversity measures.

-This is not to say that cooperation, and failures of cooperation caused by ethnic divisions, do not occur.
-In some situations, such as the provision of goods in highly decentralized countries with limited ethnic hierarchy, the cooperation mechanism may very accurately capture the process by which public services are supplied.
-However, for many services in many countries, provision involves actors outside local communities, and some groups are more influential than others in the polity as a whole.
-In these situations, bias toward powerful groups is be an important factor in distribution, consistent with the large existing literature on ethnic favoritism.
+This is not to say that cooperation, and failures of cooperation caused by ethnic divisions, does not occur.
+In some situations, such as the provision of goods in highly decentralized countries with no asymmetrically powerful groups, the cooperation mechanism may very accurately capture the process by which public services are supplied.
+However, where political power is centralized and ethnic power relations are unequal, bias toward powerful groups is an important factor in distribution, consistent with the large existing literature on ethnic favoritism.
+Since both centralized distribution (Singh and vom Hau, 2016) and ethnic inequality in political power (Cederman, Wimmer and Min, 2010) are very common, this later combination may be the more the rule than the exception.

 Since they focus on distributional decisions within countries, these results cannot speak to the relationship between diversity and public goods provision at the national level.
-However, the results complement recent work that shows that country-level interethnic inequalities are associated with failures of public goods provision (Baldwin and Huber, 2010) by showing how national-level conflicts can influence local level-variation.
+However, the results complement recent work that shows that country-level interethnic inequalities are associated with failures of public goods provision (Baldwin and Huber, 2010) and that historical factors may explain the country-level between public goods and diversity (Wimmer, 2016; Singh and vom Hau, 2016) by showing how nationallevel inequalities can influence local-level variation.

 These results have implications for policy.
 Many development interventions, motivated by the diversity literature, have sought to improve public services by improving within-village cooperation (Fearon, Humphreys and Weinstein, 2009).
-These findings suggest, by contrast, that a focus on the policies of regional or national political actors is often appropriate.
-This is not to suggest the behaviors of these actors is easy: Bias toward the powerful and wealthy is deeply seated in most political systems.
+These findings suggest, by contrast, that a focus on the policies of regional or national political actors is often appropriate, and attempts to empower politically weak ethnic groups may prove an effective strategy to change inequalities in public goods provision.
+This is not to suggest the behaviors of these actors will be easy to change: Bias toward the powerful is deeply seated in most political systems.
 However, a good place to start is by accepting that the problems of diverse communities are, at least in some cases, beyond their control.